schenkerx/rbl.py/README.md

 # rbl.py

-rbl.py is a handy tool for you to check your email server's IP reputation.
-It utilize major DNSBL services to achieve this goal.
+rbl.py is a handy tool to check your email server's IP reputation and setting correctness.
+It utilize major DNSBL services and other mechanisms to achieve this goal.

 ## Usage